Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 Podcast Episode: How "Gut Health" Impacts Your Child's Health and Development

 If you want to dive deeper into supporting your child’s digestion and gut health, check out my podcast episode, How "Gut Health" Impacts Your Child's Health and Development.
-We cover practical strategies for nourishing the gut, calming digestive discomfort, and boosting nutrient absorption, all through a food-first lens that works even for the pickiest eaters.

 Blog: The Missing Piece in Picky Eating: Nervous System Regulation